5 min read

 Think of reporting as the compass of your organisation: it tells you where you stand today, and points towards where you need to go tomorrow.

-Key types of business reports
+Core types of business reports

 Not all reports are created equal.
 Different audiences – shareholders, leadership teams, regulators, employees – need different insights.
-Below are the core report types you should know, with examples of when to use them
+Below are the core report types you should know, with examples of when to use them:

 • Financial reports – Statutory documents such as income statements and balance sheets.
 For compliance, audits, and shareholder updates.